-All services will shift to remote care via Microsoft Teams and tele med.
-If you plan to utilize SHC, please make sure to download the Microsoft Teams app to your computer or phone.
+If you plan to utilize Tele-Med, please make sure to download the Microsoft Teams app to your computer or phone.

 Call for an appointment: 970-247-7355

 In case of an Emergency, dial 911

 Appointments are advised, but walk-ins are seen whenever available.

 Colorado State Law requires all new students to submit proof of two doses each of measles, mumps, and rubella (MMR) vaccinations.
 This is a mandatory requirement for all college students born on or after January 1, 1957.
 Please check with your physician, high school, previous university, and/or military, to obtain an official signed or stamped copy of your records.
-Medical, religious, and personal exemptions are allowed by law; however, in the event of an outbreak, exempted persons may be subject to quarantine and exclusion from school.
+Medical and non-medical exemptions are allowed by law; however, in the event of an outbreak, exempted persons may be subject to quarantine and exclusion from school.

 Do you have a hold on your student account from the Student Health Center, and you need to register for classes for the next semester?

 The following immunizations requirements must be completed by students who have a hold on their student account prior to registration for the next semester: